RocketDerp/April14_2025/Art/ScreenPlay/GitHub_Lecture_Hamlet.md

 # The Headlines Read

-Time for eclipse of Halmet and Malala, from London and Swat Valley Paksitain. for it is THIRTEEN YEARS today.
+Time for eclipse of Hamlet and Malala, from London and Swat Valley Pakistan. for it is THIRTEEN YEARS today.
 October 8, 2012 magical bullets against the magical school buss nonfiction students!

 When we are in public with you, on GitHub with a Public Domain license.
 The Copyright is Brain Damage will be addressed, along with the Talib MonoMyth patterns, and Malala in the realms of immigration to the Cambridge Analytica brain damage.